NursingTracy Buller, Associate Professor of Nursing

 The main focus is on integration of current professional practice issues in professional practice and the role of the BSN prepared nurse to impact change in the profession and health care arena.
 Portfolio and resume preparation are included.
 Prerequistie: Nurs 403.

 Content includes application and review of nursing concepts in preparation for the licensure examination (NCLEX).
 Transition to practice issues are also discussed.
 A strategy for securing a nursing practice position is developed.
-Prerequisites: All 400-level nursing courses.
+Prerequisite: Nurs 403.

 R.N. to B.S.N. completion track

 Registered nurses may choose to take the either the basic track or participate in the B.S.N. completion track described below, designed for the working registered nurse.
-The B.S.N. completion program is offered in collaboration between the Goshen College nursing department and Division of Adult and External Studies (DAES).
+The B.S.N. completion program is offered in collaboration between the Goshen College Nursing department and the Office of Graduate and Continuing Studies.
 Transcripts from previous nursing education programs are evaluated individually and credits are transferred accordingly.
 Credit by examination is also an option for general education and supporting courses.

 Structure of the program